Pál Jávor: Becoming a movie star

-The opportunity to appear in movies first came in 1929, when he starred in Csak egy kislány van a világon, what was to be the last Hungarian silent film.
-Ironically, this was also the first one to feature voice, as technicians got hold of the technology by the last days of shooting.
-This allowed Jávor to sing a song in one of the scenes, which, combined with the charm and temperament that became his later trademark, secured him firm employment in the country's waking film industry.
+The opportunity to appear in movies first came in 1929, when he starred in Csak egy kislány van a világon, which was to be the last Hungarian silent film.
+Ironically, this was also the first one to feature sound, as technicians got hold of the technology during the last days of shooting.
+This allowed Jávor to sing a song in one of the scenes, which, combined with the charm and temperament that became his later trademark, secured him firm employment in the country's nascent film industry.
 He took the lead role in the first Hungarian movie with sound, Kék Bálvány, and a smaller one in the second, Hyppolit, a lakáj, which became the first real hit among the public.

 Jávor quickly became an idol of the 30s, appearing in numerous movies, but also remained popular on stage.
-The sudden fame weighed heavily on the young actor, leading to him returning to alcohol, and to frequent clashes with co-workers and the then-powerful newspaper owners, resulting in numerous scandals.
+The sudden fame weighed heavily on the young actor, leading to him returning to alcohol and to frequent clashes with co-workers and the then-powerful newspaper owners, resulting in numerous scandals.
 His life was eased when he met and, in 1934, married Olga Landesmann, a Jewish widow with two children, who provided him with a welcoming home and family.